A Baron's Duties

 After the banquet ends you'll find yourself in your infant capital city, which stands on the site of the Stag Lord's old fortress.
 They sure got to building fast, eh?
 Kesten Garess will be there to greet you, answer some initial quests you may have, and finally take you on a tour of the place.
 If you ask him about what peculiar citizens are about, he'll inform you that Jhod and whatever emissary you chose are in the capital, as well as a blind elf named Desna.
 You'll have to introduce yourself, but first, allow Kesten to guide you about the city, such as it is, after which you'll enter your residence.

-In your throne room you’ll be introduced to a new feature - the kingdom map.
+In your throne room you'll be introduced to a new feature - the kingdom map.
 Your emissary will tell you - sparing every possible detail - what you can expect to find on this map before urging you to appoint capable ministers from your pool of companions and followers.
-Last but not least, you’ll be reminded to return to your capital regularly to deal with official business.
-Petitioners expect to be able to meet with the baron, and it’s a tradition you’d do well to maintain, for the sake of your realm’s stability.
+Last but not least, you'll be reminded to return to your capital regularly to deal with official business.
+Petitioners expect to be able to meet with the baron, and it's a tradition you'd do well to maintain for the sake of your realm's stability.

-After the chatter is over you’ll be dropped onto the unfamiliar kingdom map, the basics of which are fairly well-covered by the in-game tutorials.
+After the chatter is over time will pass and you'll be dropped onto the unfamiliar kingdom map, the basics of which are fairly well-covered by the in-game tutorials.
 For a detailed decription of how to manage your kindom, check out the Kingdom Development section of the guide.
-For now, however, you need only appoint some Leaders, as it’ll take a while for kingdom events, projects and claims to appear regularly.
+For now, however, you need only appoint some Leaders, as it'll take a while for kingdom events, projects and claims to appear regularly.

 While exploring, get in the habit of checking your kingdom map (click the castle icon on the bottom right of the screen while on the overworld map) every day for new event cards that may have popped up.
 Most events can be resolved while you're exploring, but some will require you to return to your capital city, and others may require you to invest some time into them, during which no other actions can be taken.
 You'll have to be savvy with managing your time, and explore during the down time between major kingdom events.